 Hang Gliding & Paragliding – Gliders have been flying from Te Mata Peak for more than 30 years.
 The sea breeze and summer thermals make it a prime soaring site, well known among New Zealand foot launched flyers (see Soar Hawke’s Bay).

 Geocaching –A fast-growing outdoor sport which combines aspects of treasure hunting, high-tech navigation and exploration.
-Te Mata Park has several geocaches in it, see the global geoaching website if you want to start searching.
+Te Mata Park has several geocaches in it, see the global geocaching website if you want to start searching.
+Learn more about geo caching HERE.

 Check out the Hawke’s Bay Tourism website listing here.